cockroachdb/docs/cockroachcloud/authorization.md

 - 'Developer' allows users to:
   - Read cluster information in the CockroachDB Cloud Console and Cloud API
-  - Be assigned SQL roles on particular database clusters
 - 'Administrator' allows users to:
+  - Create and delete organization users
   - Create, modify and delete clusters
-  - Create and delete users
-  - Grant users SQL roles on particular clusters
+  - Create and manage SQL roles on particular clusters
-  - Be assigned SQL roles on particular cluster

 Within a CockroachDB Cloud Organization, the unit of database functionality is the *CockroachDB cluster*, which corresponds to a networked set of CockroachDB database nodes.
 All SQL operations and data storage are distributed over the cluster.